 This is a Sullivan County-based volunteer network of skilled, retired executives who educate and mentor small business entrepreneurs.
 SCORE volunteers conduct local workshops and events and provide resources, templates, and tools to facilitate business success.

 The county government outsources economic development work with us on a fee-for-service basis.
 We work closely with the Division of Planning and Environmental Management on small and main street development.
-We also work on general project management with county and successful business leaders in a continuing effort to market our resources to companies and visitors looking to relocate here.
+We also work on general project management with the county and successful business leaders in a continuing effort to market our resources to companies and visitors looking to relocate here.

 Much like our work with Sullivan County government, we are a valued fee-for-service vendor to the county’s Industrial Development Agency.
 Like IDA, we share the common goal of attracting new business development and expansion for existing companies to create and retain jobs.
 The IDA grants loans, incentives, and tax abatements to large and small firms and helps promote economic welfare, recreation opportunities, prevent unemployment and economic deterioration, ensure the prosperity of Sullivan County’s inhabitants, and promote tourism and trade.